mbanani/WorldGen/README.md

 ## 🌟 Introduction
 🌏 **WorldGen** can generate 3D scenes in seconds from text prompts and images.
 It is a powerful tool for creating 3D environments and scenes for games, simulations, robotics, and virtual reality applications.
-- ⚡️ **Instant 3D Generation**: Create full 3D scenes from input data in seconds
+- **Instant 3D Generation** ⚡️ : Create full 3D scenes from input data in seconds
-- 🧭 **360° Free Exploration**: WorldGen supports free 360° consistent exploration of the generated 3D scene with loop closure.
+- **360° Free Exploration** 🧭 : WorldGen supports free 360° consistent exploration of the generated 3D scene with loop closure.
-- 🌈 **Diverse Scenes Support**: WorldGen supports both indoor and outdoor scenes, both realistic and unrealistic scenes in any style.
+- **Diverse Scenes Support** 🌈 : WorldGen supports both indoor and outdoor scenes, both realistic and unrealistic scenes in any style.
-- 📸 **Flexible Rendering**: WorldGen supports rendering at any resolution with any camera setting and trajectory in real-time.
+- **Flexible Rendering** 📸 : WorldGen supports rendering at any resolution with any camera setting and trajectory in real-time.

 ## Test-to-Scene Generation
 <div align="center">